i2p/i2p.firefox/PRINCIPLES.md

 This document explains the ideas which are guiding the development of features specific to the I2P Easy-Install bundle.

-The general idea is that it's possible, on most platforms, to make I2P post-install configuration much simpler and much less error-prone.
+The general idea is that it is possible, on most platforms, to make I2P post-install configuration much simpler and much less error-prone.
 Each section of this document has guidance for a different "Meta-Feature" of the I2P Easy-Install Bundle.
 For granular, specific information about